thalter/Three-Mile-Island.Net/README.md

 This is a C# conversion of the classic Three Mile Island nuclear reactor simulation game originally written in Integer BASIC for the Apple II computer.

 ## Background
 It has been my life-long dream to bring one of my favorite Apple II games into the 21st century, but converting the original Integer BASIC code always seemed to be a huge lift.
 I decided to turn this into an exercise in "Vibe Coding" to see if AI could complete what I never had time to do, and I'm so glad I did.
-Thanks to the help of Claude Sonnet, I was able to do much of the work in a matter of minutes.
+Thanks to the help of Claude Opus, I was able to do much of the work in a matter of minutes.

 Like most AI generated code, Claude's first iteration wouldn't even compile, much less run.
 However, it gave me a huge leg up, and didn't take much effort on my part to get the code ship-shape and running.